aai-institute/pyDVL/docs/value/applications.md

 ---
-title: Applications of valuation
+title: Applications of data valuation
 ---

-# Applications of valuation
+# Applications of data valuation

 Data valuation methods hold promise for improving various aspects of data engineering and machine learning workflows.
 When applied judiciously, these methods can enhance data quality, model performance, and cost-effectiveness.

+However, the results can be inconsistent.
+Values have a strong dependency on the training procedure and the performance metric used.
+For instance, accuracy is a poor metric for imbalanced sets and this has a stark effect on data values.
+Some models exhibit great variance in some regimes and this again has a detrimental effect on values.

 While still an evolving field with methods requiring careful use, data valuation can be applied across a wide range of data engineering tasks.
 For a comprehensive